 Fungi are a cannabis grower’s absolute nightmare.
 Annoying guests that generally appear in autumn and during the rainy season, determined to ruin the whole crop.
-There are indeed several preventing measures to avoid the conditions that provoke the appearance of these pathogens (limited ventilation, heat, humidity…).
-In this post, we tell you which the most common fungi that could attack your marijuana plant are, how to prevent them and, in case they’ve already settled on your plants, how to fight them.
+There are indeed several preventive measures to avoid the conditions that provoke the appearance of these pathogens (limited ventilation, heat, humidity…).
+In this post we explain which are the most common fungi that could attack your marijuana plants, how to prevent them and, in case that they’ve already settled in, how to fight them.

 How to protect your cannabis crop from fungi

 - Hygiene: keeping your crop clean is paramount to avoid the appearance of fungi.
 Whether you're growing indoors or outdoors, you have to constantly clean the area and remove dead leaves because rotten matter can be a source of infection.
-Completely disinfect all the utensils you use.
+Disinfect all the utensils you use thoroughly.
 If cultivating indoors, give the whole area a proper cleanup between each crop.

-- Temperature and humidity control: Indoors, try to keep the room well aerated, the relative humidity at a percentage lower than 50 % and the temperature below 25ºC.
-If you're growing outdoors instead and live in a rather humid region, choose fast-flowering genetics.
+- Temperature and humidity control: indoors, try to keep the room well aerated; the relative humidity should be lower than 50 %, and the temperature below 77ºF.
+If you're growing outdoors and live in a rather humid region, it is best you choose fast-flowering strains.

-- Preventive products: there are quite a lot of organic fungicides that could help prevent the appearance of fungi.
+- Preventive products: there are quite a lot of organic fungicides that can help prevent the appearance of fungi.

-However, despite the preventive measures, these tiny organisms sometimes seem to find a way to our beloved plants and end up colonizing them.
-Below you'll find some of the most common fungi that can attack our marijuana plants, as well as some tips to identify and combat them.
+However, despite taking all these preventive measures, these tiny organisms sometimes seem to find a way onto our beloved plants and end up colonizing them.
+Below you'll find some of the most common fungi that can attack your marijuana plants, as well as some tips on how to identify and combat them.

 What is Botrytis?

-This pathogenic fungus is easy to recognize because it creates a necrosis process that affects all plant tissues (leaves, buds, stalks…) giving them a dry and lifeless aspect.
-It is one of the worst types of fungus since it spreads very quickly and we need to act very fast if we want to stop them from destroying our crop.
+This pathogenic fungus is easy to recognize because it creates a necrosis process that affects all plant tissue (including leaves, buds, stalks, etc).
+This gives the plants a dry and lifeless appearance.
+It is one of the worst types of fungus since it spreads very quickly and we need to act very fast if we want to stop it from destroying the whole crop.

 How to fight Botrytis